 - Demonstrated proficiency in spoken and written English

 A bachelor's (baccalaureate) degree is required for all students attending HWCOM.
-All coursework must be completed in a satisfactory manner in an educational institution located in the United States or Canada, approved by a regional accrediting body, and listed in the current Education Directory of the U.S. Office of Education.
+All coursework must be completed in a satisfactory manner in an educational institution located in the United States or Canada, approved by a regional accrediting body, and listed in the Database of Accredited Postsecondary Institutions and Programs.

 Applicants with baccalaureate degrees from accredited non-U.S. institutions will be considered on a case-by-case basis.
-To provide reasonable grade compatibility with their peers, these applicants must, at a minimum, have taken all required courses for admission to HWCOM, regardless of prior foreign academic history, at an educational institution located in the United States or Canada, approved by a regional accrediting body, and listed in the current Education Directory of the U.S. Office of Education.
+To provide reasonable grade compatibility with their peers, these applicants must, at a minimum, have taken all required courses for admission to HWCOM, regardless of prior foreign academic history, at an educational institution located in the United States or Canada, approved by a regional accrediting body, and listed in the Database of Accredited Postsecondary Institutions and Programs.

 College Level Examination Program (CLEP) credits may not be used to fulfill any of the premedical course requirements listed above.
 Online courses for prerequisites may be accepted on a case-by-case basis (labs should be taken on campus).
 Advanced Placement (AP) credits or International Baccalaureate (IB) credits for English, Biology, Math, Physics, and General Chemistry are acceptable if they appear on college transcripts and are verified by the American Medical College Application Service (AMCAS).
 However, in these instances, graded advanced courses in these areas are highly recommended.